MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 4. Use the yellow slider to turn the subscription on and off.
 Setting the slider to Off doesn't delete the subscription.
 To delete the subscription, select the trashcan icon.

 4. Your email address is automatically added to the **Subscribe** field.
-To subscribe others, add their email addresses here as well.
+To subscribe others in your organization, add their email addresses here as well.

 5. Optionally, add email message details.